Krusty Krab: Imitations

 The Krusty Krab has inspired several real-life establishments unaffiliated with Nickelodeon or its parent company, Viacom.
 In Santa Elena, Costa Rica, a restaurant called the Krusty Krab opened in 2012 but closed a year later.
-In Ramallah, West Bank, a company called Salta Burgers constructed a real-life Krusty Krab, which received online attention.
+In Ramallah in the West Bank, a company called Salta Burgers constructed a real-life Krusty Krab, which received online attention.
 It opened on July 24, 2014, serving seafood and its own version of the Krabby Patty; the restaurant was in operation as of 2017, but was shut down by 2019.
 Some commentators, like in the Houston Press noted of these foreign imitations that "The long arm of U.S. trademark law doesn't reach across international waters.
 Every country has its own filing process that must be followed".
 In Moscow, a Krusty Krab-themed restaurant called The Krusty Krab Cafe opened in 2016 and also makes unofficial Krabby Patties.
 In Davao City, Philippines, a coffee shop opened in 2017 and sells Krabby Patty-inspired sandwiches; it was named KrustyKrub Cafe because the son of its husband-and-wife owners is a fan of the show.

 In January 2016, Viacom sued IJR Capital Investments after learning that it had applied to trademark the Krusty Krab name at the U.S. Patent and Trademark Office (USPTO) in December 2014.
 The latter was planning to open two restaurants adopting the moniker in Houston and Los Angeles.
 In the lawsuit, Viacom claimed that the proposed restaurants would be an infringement, even though Viacom had not filed a formal trademark for the Krusty Krab name.
 IJR owner, Javier Ramos Jr. claimed he thought of the name, referring to "the crust that sticks to the top of crabs when they are put in a seafood boil".
 He claimed not to have heard of the Krusty Krab in SpongeBob SquarePants, and that he chose it after checking Google and finding no restaurants using that name.
 While the USPTO approved IJR's trademark application, a Texas federal judge ruled in January 2017 that IJR violated Viacom's rights to the SpongeBob property, citing "ownership of a trademark is established by use, not by registration".
 The U.S. Court of Appeals for the Fifth Circuit decided in May 2018 that Viacom deserves trademark protection for the Krusty Krab, and that IJR cannot use it.